 I am a brussels sprouts connoisseur.
 Any time I’m out to dinner and I see them on the menu, I have to order them.
 I like trying different variations of them – there’s something about that piquant flavor that draws me to them.
-My husband and I cook them up every once in a while, and this is the recipe we use.
-It combines all the things we like in our brussels sprouts, and is pretty simple to whip up.
+I cook them up every once in a while, and this is the recipe we use.
+It combines all the things we like in our brussels sprouts and is pretty simple to whip up.

 Serves 2 (with leftovers)